cdk8s-team/cdk8s/docs/plus/network-policy.md

 ### For a managed pod

 A managed pod is a pod that is created by the current cdk8s application.
 That is, its simply an instance of a `Pod`.
-You can that instance to be used as the selector.
+You can pass that instance to be used as the selector.
 The policy will be applied only to that **specific** pod.

 > Under the hood, this uses a magic `cdk8s.io/metadata.address` label that uniquely
 > identifies pods, and is added automatically by cdk8s.